 Several student organizations relate to this degree program.
-The student chapter of the American Design Drafting Association and the American Institute of Building Design relates to the mechanical option.
-The Society of Manufacturing Engineers (SME) chapter relates to the industrial engineering option.
+The student chapter of the American Design Drafting Association and the American Institute of Building Design relates to the Mechanical Option.
+The Society of Manufacturing Engineers (SME) chapter relates to the Industrial Engineering Option.
+The Student Organization of Construction Managers (SOCM) relates to the Civil Engineering Technology Option.

 UCM's Office of Career Services assists students seeking internships, summer and campus jobs, part-time, and full-time employment.
 They also provide assistance with writing cover letters and resumes and offer a career library, mock interviews, and career counseling.
 The office also serves representatives of business, government, industry, and education who are looking for prospective employees.
 Over 700 employers visit UCM each year to conduct interviews on campus.
 Career Services may be reached at 660-543-4985 or careers@ucmo.edu.
-Visit their website at ucmo.edu/career/students/.
+Visit their website at ucmo.edu/career/students.